200 hours "Yoga, Arts & Shamanism" Teacher Training

 In this way it will be much more simple to sit down in simple pose, keep your spine aligned and meditate in silence enjoying the total quietness.

-35% of the course is dedicated to the following classes:
+35% of the course is dedicated to the Art Classes and we will offer two different programs in May and June.

 Art & Shamanism